How to hike Rio Borosa Cazorla: An epic river walk!

 Where to stay in Cazorla:

-Andalucía is a great budget option with walking distance to the historic center of Cazorla.
+Andalucía is a great budget option within walking distance of the historic center of Cazorla.
 They even accept dogs.
-You can book here.

 Hike Rio Borosa Cazorla